Testeh69/E-stock/README.md

   -Frontend : Mobile Software that read the QR code

-  -Qr-code generator: Desktop software that generate the QR code
+  -qrcode_generator: Desktop software that generate the QR code